Please note that this list is not intended as a substitute for counseling. Any topics that are not covered here should be discussed with a counselor.

 I want to come to UCLA as a J-1 researcher, how do I apply?

 You must contact the UCLA Department you are interested in visiting.
-The sponsoring department will submit the DS-2019 Request Form to DCISS.
+The sponsoring department will submit the DS-2019 request application to the Dashew Center.
 Upon approval from the Department of Homeland Security, the DS-2019 will be processed and mailed to you by your department.
 UCLA School of Medicine Visa and Licensing Office processes DS-2019 requests for visitors to the School of Medicine and other affiliated hospitals.